Thursday, September 4, 2025

 Danijela Ćuk

 Danijela Ćuk was born on 25.05.1989 in Vukovar and lives in Čavle (Croatia).
-She writes poetry and prose, has published three independent collections so far, and participated in about 30 joint collections of poetry.
+She writes poetry and prose, has published three independent collections to date, and has participated in approximately 30 joint poetry collections.
 Her poetry has been published in international magazines and portals, and she has received numerous awards and diplomas.
 All proceeds from the author's collections sold went to humanitarian causes.
 In addition to writing, Danijela also volunteers.

 Darrell Petska

-Darrell Petska, a retired university engineering editor and Wisconsin poet, collaborates with Brent Skinner, a Minnesota artist who also has an estate planning and probate law practice in Wisconsin.
+Darrell Petska, a retired university engineering editor and Wisconsin poet, collaborates with Brent Skinner, a Minnesota artist who also practices estate planning and probate law in Wisconsin.
 Skinner's passion is creating works of art.
 A serendipitous encounter reunited poet and artist after their lives diverged more than 50 years ago.
 See The Ekphrastic Review, Lothlorien Poetry Journal, and Collaborature for other examples of their work.

 David Henson